A Partially Separable Model for Dynamic Valued Networks: PST ERGM for Dynamic Valued Networks

+Although we can use a TERGM \citep{TERGM} to fit dynamic valued networks where $\bm{y}^{t-1}, \bm{y}^t \in \mathbb{N}_0^{\mathbb{Y}}$, parameter interpretation for the network evolution may be difficult.
+Consider the respective edge sum and stability terms as follows:

+where $r$ is a threshold for the absolute difference in dyad value between time $t-1$ and $t$.
+In general, a higher coefficient on the edge sum term would favor networks that increase their dyad values at time $t$, while a higher coefficient on the stability term would favor networks that do not change their dyad values at time $t$.
+In this example, a higher coefficient in the TERGM may lead to inconsistent dyad value movement from time $t-1$ to $t$.
+Hence, a careful decomposition of the dyad value transition is also needed.

-As relational phenomena evolve over time, it is assumed that the factors and underlying processes that increase relational strength are different from those that decrease relational strength.
-For instance, in an intensive care unit of a hospital, the number of contacts between a doctor and a patient increases as the doctor frequently treats the patient during an early stage of infection, and it escalates when the patient's symptoms worsen.
-In contrast, the number of contacts decreases as the patient acquires immunity to the disease, and it plummets as the doctor uses medical sensors to monitor the patient after the symptoms alleviate.
-In alignment with the motivation of STERGM, network evolution for valued networks where $\bm{y}_{ij}^{t-1}, \bm{y}_{ij}^{t} \in \{0\} \cup \mathbb{N}$ also concerns incidence and duration.
+Intuitively, as relational phenomena evolve over time, it is assumed the factors and underlying processes that increase relational strength are different from those that decrease relational strength.
+For example, in an intensive care unit of a hospital, the number of contacts between a doctor and a patient may increase as the doctor frequently treats the patient during the early stage of infection.
+The count may further escalate if the patient's symptoms worsen.
+In contrast, the doctor may reduce the number of contacts as the patient later acquires immunity to the disease.
+The count may further plummet as the doctor uses medical sensors to monitor the patient after the symptoms alleviate.

-However, we need to broaden the scope of incidence and duration by encoding the fluctuations of dyad values to develop a realistic model for dynamic valued networks.
-We regard incidence as how often dyad values increase, and we encode incidence with how much dyad values at time $t$ have increased.
-Likewise, we regard duration as how long dyad values have kept increasing until they start to decrease, and we encode duration with how much dyad values at time $t$ have decreased.
-In this setting, the incidence can be measured by dyad value augmentation $\bm{y}_{ij}^{t} \geq \bm{y}_{ij}^{t-1}$.
-The duration can be traced by dyad value diminution $\bm{y}_{ij}^{t} \leq \bm{y}_{ij}^{t-1}$, since the duration of increment is the inverse of the rate at which dyad values decrease.
-Next, we will define two intermediate networks to reflect the above dynamics.